Having recently entered into a new decade (go me!), I think it’s safe to say that my PB’s (personal best’s) days are behind me.

 Running in summer in the afternoons is a killer.
 You have no other option but to go slow.

-Eventually, my legs didn’t feel so heavy, and I reintroducing speedwork into my runs.
-At first, they were telling me “excuse me but what are you doing”, to “yeah we got this”.
+Eventually, my legs didn’t feel so heavy, and I reintroduced speedwork into my runs.
+At first, they were telling me “Excuse me but what are you doing”, to “Yeah we got this”.

-Nearly 1 year on from running my ultra I have the speed back in my legs, but I’m not sure if I will ever be as fast as I use to be.
+Nearly 1 year on from running my ultra I have the speed back in my legs, but I’m not sure if I will ever be as fast as I used to be.

 This is why I’ve decided to accept the fact that PB’s days may never come again.